-The course at Dromoland Castle has been around for over forty years but, in the last two years, dramatic changes have elevated it to new levels.
+The course at Dromoland Castle has been around for more than half a century (opening initially as a 9-hole layout in 1963) but in recent years, dramatic changes have elevated it to new levels.
 The layout can now be bracketed alongside some of the other great household names in southwest Ireland, including Ballybunion, Waterville and Lahinch.
 Dromoland is certainly well worth a visit.

 Located just eight miles from Shannon airport, the course is set within the magnificent 360-acre Dromoland Castle estate and it wends its way through woodlands, alongside lakes and across streams.
 The setting is nothing short of spectacular.